-The following shows a Pilot deployment with the Border Gateway on the edge of the forest and 400 sensors connected via a Mesh Network and Mesh Gateways to the Border Gateway.
+The following shows an example Pilot deployment with the Border Gateway on the edge of the forest and sensors connected via Mesh Gateways to the Border Gateway.

-The Pilot Deployment typically includes the following devices with the required treenails and other accessories:
+A Pilot deployment typically includes the following devices with the required treenails and other accessories:

 - 1 Silvanet Border Gateways (an additional Border Gateway can be added for redundancy)